 How Much Does Temporary Car Insurance Cost?

-The price of temporary car insurance will depend on the what kind of car you are insuring, how you will be using it, your personal insurance history, and length of time you require the short term or temporary insurance for.
+The price of temp insurance will depend on what kind of car you are insuring, if you are even able to find a temporary policy for what you need.
+It may also depend on how you will be using it, your insurance history, and the length of time for which you need insurance.

 Shop around and see what coverage you can get from your own company first.

 Frequently Asked Questions (FAQs)

 Most major auto insurers don't have specific "temporary" policies, but you can typically cancel a six-month policy when you no longer need it, without facing fees.
 This allows you to avoid paying for months you don't need.
 You may be able to find smaller insurers in your area that offer specific temporary insurance policies.

 How do I add a temporary driver to my car insurance?